Trackbool/DerpNSpoof/README.md

     	  # python3 DerpNSpoof.py all myfile.txt

-The file format to save the records it´s very simple.
+The file format to save the records is very simple.
 You have to store the domain name, and separated by a space, the fake IP in the same line

 | Domain to Spoof  | IP address    |
 | -----------------|---------------|